VOLUNTEER AT HAWS!

 Criteria to become a HAWS Volunteer:

 - Kids must be at least age 13; 13-15 year olds must partner with a parent or guardian.
 (An exception is Critter Club and Tuesday Troops which has volunteering as part of those programs.
 These are programs for middle school students.)

 - 16-17 year olds may volunteer independently with parental consent

 How can I make a difference for HAWS?!

 There are many different volunteer positions at HAWS.
 Some involve direct interaction with the animals at the shelter, while others include administrative or special event assistance.
-Please look through the Volunteer Opportunities Directory below to see what might be of interest to you – simply click on the job title for details.
+Please watch the videos below, then look through the Volunteer Opportunities Directory to see what might be of interest to you – simply click on the job title for details.

 Looking for student service opportunities, youth or adult court-mandated service opportunities, or opportunities for children younger than 13 years of age?
 Please continue scrolling…